 Slap that Shiz

-- They just slap it out of your hand and a teammate scavenges it from the ground.
+- They slap it out of your hand, and a crewmate scavenges it from the ground.

-Target: backpack holders, the environment is crazy or the crows is surging, distracted or inebriated.
+Target: backpack holders, the environment is crazy, or the crowd is surging, distracted or intoxicated.

 - During tight crowds and loud sets, the thief uses a razor or knife to cut the straps or open the contents of the bag or backpack.
 Any valuables that fall out or the entire bag might go missing.

-While nothing is foolproof it’s been shown that if you’re not as easy of a target then you’ll be less likely to be a victim.
-Very much the saying: “You don’t have to run faster than the bear to getaway.
-You just have to run faster than the guy next to you.”
-But with phone theft at music festivals…
+While nothing is foolproof, it’s been shown that you’ll be less likely to be a victim if you’re not as easy of a target.
+The saying: “You don’t have to run faster than the bear to get away.
+You have to run faster than the guy next to you.”
+But… for phone theft at music festivals.

 Essentially, don’t make it look easy.

-- Carry less stuff. (can’t lose what you don’t have)
+- Carry less stuff. (you can’t lose what you don’t have)

 - Maintain a level head (watch those vices, you kids)